alploskov/kithon/docs/kithon-lang.md

   macro_field: ...
 ```

-For disable element use "no" as value
+For disable element use "no" as value in generated code of this element will be empty string

 ```yaml
 name_of_element: no